postsharp/Metalama.Samples/src/comparison/Metalama.Samples.Comparison1/README.md

 # Equality comparison example, step 1: a minimal implementation

-In this article, we'll create the simplest possible aspect to automatically implement the equality comparison pattern.
+This example builds the simplest possible aspect to automatically implement the equality comparison pattern.
 We'll call it `[ImplementEquatable]` because it implements the <xref:System.IEquatable%601> interface.

 Of course, just implementing the <xref:System.IEquatable%601> interface isn't enough for a complete equality comparison pattern.
 For a type `T`, a full equality comparison pattern involves the following operations: